Table of Contents

-Benefits Of Owning A Mobility Scooter
+Benefits Of Owning A road mobility scooter

 Everyone knows how devastating it can be when you’re stuck at home, ill, unable to move with just newspapers and the TV to keep you company.
 But limited mobility should not get in the way of you or a loved one, enjoying an exciting and fulfilling life!
 Below are a few of the many benefits of owning a mobility scooter.

 Modern mobility scooters fit in brilliantly with the ever-changing ways in which people socialise.
 Shopping centres and public spaces are constantly improving accessibility.
-It is becoming much, much easier for mobility scooter users to access these sorts of places.
+It is becoming much, much easier for road mobility scooter users to access these sorts of places.
 You will be able to take your portable class 2 mobility scooters on public transport.
 Or if you have one, just shove it into the boot of your car.